adebe9875-collab/Alphoenixa-OS/README.md

 Contributions are welcome!

-If you'd like to improve Alfinux OS, feel free to open an Issue or submit a Pull Request.
+If you'd like to improve Alphoenixa OS, feel free to open an Issue or submit a Pull Request.

 ## 📄 License